johev09/LatexResume/README.md

 6. Execute `Remote-Containers: Reopen in Container` in the VS Code Command Palette.

 > [!WARNING]
-> If something doesn't work, try opening and saving any .`tex` file once.
+> If something doesn't work, try opening and saving any `.tex` file once.
 This helps initialize the Latex extension properly.

 ## ✨ Features